Sistemas-Inteligentes-2021/Practica_4/README.md

 ## 2. Describing the Solution
 To solve this problem we use the Genetic Algorithm, we are going to implement the 3 actions that comes with this algorithm:
-- Selection
+- Selection: given a initial poblation of chromosomes, we select 2 chromosose based in weighted random chice with the objective to reproduce them
-- Crossover
+- Crossover : Intercambiate genetic material beetween 2 chromosomes
-- Mutation
+- Mutation: Select a completely random bit and invert it.

 In the other hand to calculate the probability of selection we are going to use the fitness function to get the strongest chromosome (with more 1)
 ## 3. Experiments & Results